openstack/operations-guide/doc/ops-guide/source/ch_ops_customize.rst

 Customization
 =============

->>>>>>> 8f1a44b...
-Ops guide rst conversion
 OpenStack might not do everything you need it to do out of the box.
-To add a new feature, you can follow different paths.customization paths available
+To add a new feature, you can follow different paths.

 To take the first path, you can modify the OpenStack code directly.
 Learn `how to